Page RPM: What the metric means and how to improve it

 Impression RPM can help you understand the revenue generated from every single impression, uncovering opportunities for optimizing impression-level yield, but it says nothing about fill rate.

-Ad Request RPM can help you quickly identify any technical issues with ad serving or sudden drop in fill rate, but it cannot say anything meaningful about page-level yield.
+Ad Request RPM can help you quickly identify any technical issues with ad serving or a sudden drop in fill rate, but it cannot say anything meaningful about page-level yield.

 Page RPM helps you connect pageviews to revenue, and goes beyond the intelligence you can derive from ad unit-level metrics, however, it does not measure the impact of UX on revenue.